TekkaGB/A.I.R.drop/README.md

 There are 2 methods of doing this:
 1. Using the application to browse and download mods found on GameBanana
-2. Using 1-click install buttons from browsing mods directly from the GameBanana website
+2. Using 1-click install buttons from browsing mods directly from the GameBanana website These 2 methods will directly download the mod files into your AppData Sonic 3 AIR mods folder.

 ## FAQ
 ### Is this safe?
 My antivirus is getting set off.